Improving Discrete Diffusion Unmasking Policies Beyond Explicit Reference Policies (UPO)¶

 Loss & Training¶

-Three reference policy variants are provided: max-confidence (CE regularization), softmax-confidence (KL regularization), and Top-K (KL regularization).
-The Top-K variant supports random initialization without pretraining.
+The implementation provides three reference policies: max-confidence (with CE regularization), softmax-confidence (with KL regularization), and Top-K (with KL regularization).
+The Top-K variant supports random initialization, allowing training without pre-training the policy network.

 Main Results¶